SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

 This section will provide a few notable comparisons to help you understand.

 ### Creating Promises

 #### Base Constructor

-In **ECMAScript**, there is only one proper way to create a promise.
+In `ECMAScript`, there is only one proper way to construct a promise.

 ```
 var promise = new Promise(resolve => resolve(obj));